 “Ken Norton is the best man I’ve ever fought,” Ali said of Norton, after their second match in Inglewood, California, “He is better than Joe Frazier, Jerry Quarry, Sonny Liston—any of them.”

 Norton retired from boxing in 1981 with a record of 42 wins, including 33 knockouts, 7 losses and 1 draw.
-After his boxing career, he made a dramatic change, and went on to act in nine feature films, and made numerous appearances in others.
+After his boxing career, he made a dramatic change, and went on to act in nine films, and made numerous appearances in others.

 Norton suffered a series of strokes later in life and died at age 70, on Sept.
 18, 2013.

-Almost 40 years after his last fight with Ali, Norton is still remembered as the boxer and former Marine who shocked everyone when he broke Muhammad Ali’s jaw and won the match.
+Decades after his last fight with Ali, Norton is still remembered as the boxer and former Marine who shocked everyone when he broke Muhammad Ali’s jaw and won the match.